Bbold72/face-morph-swap-report/ReadMe.md

 ![""](./images/triangulation_men_faces2.png "title")

-Since these images are the same size and are frontal shots, there is not need to scale and align the images.
+Since these images are the same size and are frontal shots, there is no need to scale and align the images.
 The Delaunay triangulation is calculated on each face image using the provided facial keypoints.

 ### Morph Two Faces:
 ![""](./images/morph_panel_men2.png "title")